-Both the U.S. EPA and Tennessee regulators are getting ready to re-issue permits allowing open air burning of wastes that contain PFAS and other toxic compounds.
+Both the U.S. EPA and Tennessee regulators recently re-issued permits allowing open air burning of wastes that contain PFAS and other toxic compounds.
 This burning has been going on for decades.

 Can regulators prohibit the burning of PFAS and highly toxic wastes?